rust-lang/blog.rust-lang.org/_posts/2018-10-19-Update-on-crates.io-incident.md

 ## Conclusion

-We wanted to share the details of what happened, and why the crates.io team chose to take action as quickly as possible.
+We wanted to share the details of what happened and why the crates.io team chose to take action as quickly as possible.
 The policy changes we've described will be discussed during the next several team meetings.
 Nothing is set in stone until the team has a chance to discuss them further, but we wanted to share the possible changes we're discussing to limit speculation on what future actions we're planning on taking.

-As a reminder, if you would like to report an incident regarding cratesio you can message the team at help@crates.io.
-You can view the status of the service at https://crates-io.statuspage.io/ or by following @cratesiostatus on Twitter.
+As a reminder, if you would like to report an incident regarding cratesio, you can message the team at help@crates.io.
+You can view the status of the service at https://crates-io.statuspage.io/ and/or by following @cratesiostatus on Twitter.